rohit23ahuja/ipl-bot/src/main/resources/notes/running-on-aws.md

 ### AWS System manager parameter store
 1. in region eu-west-2
-2. laie-springai/openai-api-key
+2. /laie-springai/openai-api-key
-3. laie-springai/documents-path
+3. /laie-springai/documents-path
-4. laie-springai/weather-api-key
+4. /laie-springai/weather-api-key
-5. laie-springai/email-username
+5. /laie-springai/email-username
-6. laie-springai/email-password
+6. /laie-springai/email-password
-7. laie-springai/db-host
+7. /laie-springai/db-host
-8. laie-springai/db-password
+8. /laie-springai/db-password
-9. laie-springai/openai-chat-model
+9. /laie-springai/openai-chat-model

 ### EC2 Launch
-1. allocated elastic for use with ec2.
-2. attach security group created above.
+1. attach security group created above.
-3. create a rsa key pair for ec2 user.
+2. create a rsa key pair for ec2 user.
 This will be used by putty for ssh.
-4. connect using ec2 instance connect in external network, to avoid putty
+3. connect using ec2 instance connect in external network, to avoid putty
-5. select amazon linux 2, architecture 64-bit x86.
+4. select amazon linux 2, architecture 64-bit x86.
-6. rest options will be default mostly, falling under aws free tier.
+5. rest options will be default mostly, falling under aws free tier.
-7. enable assign public ip option is set.
+6. enable assign public ip option is set.
-8. Navigate to end of Advanced Details on EC2 launch and provide [download-install.sh](scripts/download-install.sh) as User data.
+7. Navigate to end of Advanced Details on EC2 launch and provide [download-install.sh](scripts/download-install.sh) as User data.
+8. allocated elastic for use with ec2.